I hate how these don’t photograph well.

 This quiche is one of my auntie’s recipes, and it’s a great one for a few reasons.
 One of them is you don’t have to fuss with individual wrappers, or fill and repeat over and over like a lot of the other mini quiche recipes out there.
 You simply press the pie crust along the bottom of your pan, pour in your quiche, and bake.
 Cut into whatever size pieces you want and off you go.
 You could even cut it in 6 large pieces and eat it for dinner.
 Go ahead.
 I won’t judge.

 Yes, I know, it’s not tall and fluffy like quiche is.
 You can make it in a smaller pie shaped pan and it totally will be fluffier.
 But frankly, I’ve always liked how dense and packed full of ingredients each bite is.
-I have made this recipe in pie pans also, but they don’t cut into cute little bite sized pieces.
+I have made this recipe in pie pans also when we sold them at our cafe, but they don’t cut into cute little bite sized pieces.

 I used to shy away from making these because I didn’t feel like whipping up a pie crust.
 So what I’ve been doing for years is when I do make pie crust, I double or triple the recipe and keep the crusts in the freezer so I can pop them out whenever.
 It makes pie making less daunting when the hard part of it is already done.